AppDaemon/appdaemon/docs/APPGUIDE.rst

 It is possible for apps to be dependant upon other apps.
 Some examples where this might be the case are:

--  A global app that defines constants for use in other apps
+-  A global App that defines constants for use in other apps
--  An app that provides a service for other modules, e.g. a TTS app
+-  An App that provides a service for other modules, e.g., a TTS App

 In these cases, when changes are made to one of these apps, we also want the apps that depend upon them to be reloaded.
 Furthermore, we